teusH/MySense/README.md

 ### Test remarks and experience

 #### meteo
 The DHT meteo sensors show intermittant lots of read errors.
-The meteo sensor BME280/680 is current focus.
+Humidity: outdoor use of the sensor will show after a while 99.5% rel. humidity all the time.
+Allow the sensor to dry.
+The meteo sensor BME280/680 might be a better alternative.
+Tests show a linear correlation between this sensor and the DHT.
+However the chip seems to build up heat and shows a higher temperature as it should be.
+Airpressure seems very reliable.
+The current focus however is on the Sensirion SHT31 chip.
+Which has promissing specifications.

 Calibration test results (April 2018) with 3 sensor kits, indoor (temperature and humidity does not vay much) test of 32 weeks with 5 minute samples:
 1. reference kit with BME680